dhmunro/dudley/README.md

 address means the data stream has been corrupted and throws an exception.
 Since placing a byte order mark at the beginning of a stream may indicate the whole stream is unicode, it is unwise to put this !BOM at address 0.
+You can also define the default byte order in the layout file itself with one of:

+    !BOM := 0  # for big-endian (most significant byte first) !BOM := 1  # for little-endian (least significant byte first)

 Dudley also supports an arbitrary file signature or "magic number", which usually would be placed at address 0 in a file.
 To do this,